We take a look at the underwater world of Dvořák’s Rusalka, in advance of our Members' online stream

 Lying in her forest pool at dusk, Rusalka looks up into the sky.
 As she watches and luxuriates in the water, night falls and the light of the stars begins to shine through the canopy of trees as well of course as the moon, whose glow picks out the water nymph like a spotlight.
 Harp arpeggios ripple across the ear like moonlight on the water, and as Rusalka’s phrases reach ever upwards, they seem to be trying to grasp the light (and perhaps also the love) that is always just beyond her reach.
 A serene, exquisitely beautiful melody captures the tranquillity of the night, only disturbed by occasional harmonic shivers and flickers – hints of the tragedy to come.

 Cast and Creative team:

-Two Glyndebourne favourites make their production debut here.
+Two Glyndebourne favourites made their production debut here.
 Soprano Sally Matthews (praised for her ‘exquisite’ singing and ‘bravura’ performance as Konstanze in 2015’s Die Entfuhrung aus dem Serail) takes the title role of water-nymph Rusalka, with mezzo-soprano Patricia Bardon (a ‘deeply affecting’ Cornelia in 2018’s Giulio Cesare) as her nemesis, the witch Ježibaba.

-Three rising young singers all make their Glyndebourne debuts in this revival.
+Three rising young singers all made their Glyndebourne debuts in this revival.
 American tenor Evan LeRoy Johnson sings the role of the Prince, with Russian soprano Zoya Tsererina as Rusalka’s rival, the Foreign Princess.
 Belarusian bass Alexander Roslavets is Rusalka’s father, the water goblin Vodnik.